triestpa/Police-Analysis-Python/README.md

 ![county scatters vt](https://cdn.patricktriest.com/blog/images/posts/policing-data/county_scatter_VT.png)

+The source code and figures for this analysis can be found in the companion Github repository - https://github.com/triestpa/Police-Analysis-Python

 > This tutorial and analysis would not be possible without the work performed by [The Standford Open Policing Project](https://openpolicing.stanford.edu/).
 Much of the analysis performed in this tutorial is based on the work that has already performed by this team.
 [A short tutorial](https://openpolicing.stanford.edu/tutorials/) for working with the data using the R programming language is provided on the official project website.

 # The Data